 Good website usability has been proven to increase users’ trust in a governmental or municipal website.
-Site search is a vital part of that good web usability that creates a sense of trust and reliability 8.
+The professors at Auburn also conclude that site search is a vital part of that good web usability that creates a sense of trust and reliability.

 Common site search mistakes